Data Protection Commissioner: Audits

 Section 10 (1A) of the Acts provides that "the Commissioner may carry out or cause to be carried out such investigations as he or she considers appropriate in order to ensure compliance with the provisions of this Act and to identify any contravention thereof."
 These investigations often take the form of audits of selected organizations.
 The aim of an audit is to identify any issues of concern about the way the organization under scrutiny manages personal data.

 In 2015, the DPC carried out 51 audits and inspections of organizations in the public and private sectors.

 Enforcement

 Offences under the Electronic Communications Regulations

-All breaches of the Privacy and Electronic Communications (EC Directive) Regulations 2003 for which the Office of the Data Protection Commissioner has responsibility are offences.
+The Data Protection Commission also investigates alleged breaches of the 2011 ePrivacy Regulations in Ireland.
 The offences relate primarily to the sending of unsolicited marketing communications by electronic means.
 The offences are punishable by fines – up to €5,000 for each unsolicited message on summary conviction and up to €250,000 on conviction on indictment.
-The Office of the Data Protection Commissioner may bring summary proceedings for an offence under the Regulations.
+The DPC may bring summary proceedings for an offence under the Regulations.

-Enforcement responsibility is shared with the Commission for Communications Regulation (ComReg).